Leiomyosarcoma

+A leiomyosarcoma (LMS) is a rare malignant (cancerous) smooth muscle tumor.
+The word is from 'smooth' and 'muscle' and sarcoma 'tumor of connective tissue'.
+The stomach, bladder, uterus, blood vessels, and intestines are examples of hollow organs made up of smooth muscles where LMS can be located; however, the uterus and abdomen are the most common sites.

-About one in 100,000 people are diagnosed with leiomyosarcoma (LMS) each year.
-LMS is one of the more common types of soft-tissue sarcoma, representing 10 to 20% of new cases.
-(Leiomyosarcoma of the bone is more rare.)
-Sarcoma is rare, consisting of only 1% of cancer cases in adults.
-Leiomyosarcomas can be very unpredictable; they can remain dormant for long periods of time and recur after years.
-It is a resistant cancer, meaning generally not very responsive to chemotherapy or radiation.
-The best outcomes occur when it can be removed surgically with wide margins early, while small and still in situ.
+Although leiomyosarcomas are rare, they belong to the more common types of soft-tissue sarcoma, representing 10–20% of new cases.
+This type of cancer is more frequently diagnosed in adults as compared to children.
+When considering LMS specifically in the context of the uterus, it affects approximately 6 individuals per 1 million people in the United States each year.
+LMSs are resistant cancers, meaning they are generally not very responsive to chemotherapy or radiation.
+The best outcomes occur when the tumor tissue can be removed surgically at an early stage, while it is small and has not yet spread from the original site (it remains in situ).

 Mechanism

-Smooth muscle cells make up the involuntary muscles, which are found in most parts of the body, including the uterus, stomach and intestines, the walls of all blood vessels, and the skin, so leiomyosarcomas can appear at any site in the body.
-They are most commonly found in the uterus, stomach, small intestine and retroperitoneum.
+Smooth muscle cells make up the involuntary muscles, which are found in most parts of the body, including the uterus, stomach and intestines, the walls of all blood vessels, and the skin.
+These are the areas where LMSs originate.
+LMSs also often develop in the retroperitoneal region which consists of the suprarenal glands, the kidney, and ureter.
+Just as it is not known what truly causes most sarcomas, LMSs have similarly complex karyotypes and it is suggested that because of the complexity, genomic instability might be the cause.

 Uterine leiomyosarcomas come from the smooth muscle in the muscle layer of the uterus.
 Cutaneous leiomyosarcomas derive from the pilo-erector muscles in the skin.
-Gastrointestinal leiomyosarcomas might come from smooth muscle in the GI tract, or alternatively, from a blood vessel.
+Gastrointestinal leiomyosarcomas might come from smooth muscle in the gastrointestinal (GI) tract, or alternatively, from a blood vessel.
 At most other primary sites—retroperitoneal extremity (in the abdomen, behind the intestines), truncal, abdominal organs, etc.—leiomyosarcomas appear to grow from the muscle layer of a blood vessel (the tunica media).
 Thus, a leiomyosarcoma can have a primary site of origin anywhere in the body from a blood vessel.

-The tumors are usually hemorrhagic and soft and microscopically marked by pleomorphism, abundant (15–30 per 10 high-power fields) abnormal mitotic figures, and coagulative tumor cell necrosis.
-The differential diagnosis, which includes spindle cell carcinoma, spindle cell melanoma, fibrosarcoma, malignant peripheral nerve sheath tumor and even biphenotypic sinonasal sarcoma, is wide.
+The tumors are usually hemorrhagic, soft, and microscopically marked by pleomorphism, abundant (15–30 per 10 high-power fields) abnormal mitotic figures, and coagulative tumor cell necrosis.
+The differential diagnosis, which includes spindle cell carcinoma, spindle cell melanoma, fibrosarcoma, malignant peripheral nerve sheath tumor, and even biphenotypic sinonasal sarcoma, is wide.

 Diagnosis

-Diagnosis of LMS is made by performing a soft-tissue biopsy and examining its histopathology.
+To diagnose LMS, a physical exam may be performed by one's physician, imaging tests such as MIT, CT, and PET scans can be performed, or tissue biopsies can also be completed where the histopathology of the removed tissue sample is examined.
+Because LMS is a widespread disease, the symptoms vary based on the location and size of the tumor.
+Some of the symptoms include nausea and vomiting, palpable lumps, pain, bleeding, and unintentional weight loss.